 With the bow pointing towards land, we traverse the turbulent seas.
 That is to say, our jaunt is nearly over.
 Sitting in silence, I reflect on this stolen moment with gratitude and perspective.
 Consequently, I recognize that I struggle with self-care.
 I am a mother of four, wife, small business owner, and advocate.
 Much of the time, I run from one emergent issue to the next.
 I am unable to find my darn password or the missing email that told me where to be.
 Heaven forbid it’s Valentine’s Day and I have to prepare a million cards for each kid’s classroom.
 Note: you will find nothing from Pinterest coming from this house.
 It is a miracle if we remember to sign the cards.

 My trip to the reef is likely the only self-care I have performed in recent memory.
 I am the last on my list of needs because something else is always screaming louder.
 And the guilt when I actually take time for myself is difficult.
-Am I the only one who struggles with this?
+Am I the only one who struggles with swimming against the waves?

 Ultimately, this is an area of my life that needs to change.
 For, if we do not take time to reconnect, replenish, and refocus on self-care, we can lose sight of the calmness.
 Of that peace that lies beneath the surface because we are constantly fighting the crashing waves.
 Each of our lives is filled with wind and turbulent waters.
 Sometimes, our voyage is without respite.
 We forget what it sounds like when the wind is not rushing past our ears.
 We forget to see the colors and the beauty around us because we have our brow furrowed and head down as we forge ahead to the next thing.